+ You own a business that operates in the conception, production, innovation or integration of products;

 + The human capital of your business should consist of engineers and/or technicians.

-If you meet all of these conditions, we invite you to keep reading the following, because you could very well be eligible to the Scientific Research and Experimental Development Tax Incentive Program!
+If you meet these conditions, we invite you to keep reading.
+You could very well be eligible to the Scientific Research and Experimental Development Tax Incentive Program!

 The Scientific Research and Experimental Development Tax Incentive Program (SR&ED) applies to Canadian businesses of all sizes and any industries that conduct research and development activities.